 As a Catholic woman seeking to follow Church teaching about marriage, fertility, and sexuality, I’m concerned about the lack of resources for couples to become equipped to practice Natural Family Planning (NFP).
 So many faithful and well-intentional Catholic couples have either been inadequately educated and encouraged in Church teaching regarding contraception and do not know how to implement those truths in their marriage, or their diocese (like mine) has no NFP classes or resources readily available to help them learn NFP.
 If we truly believe that Church teachings about marriage, fertility, and contraception are true, good, and beautiful, we need to help couples embrace those truths by giving them the education they need to practice it.

 In this series you will hear from women using various methods of NFP -some to avoid pregnancy, some trying to conceive- and their experiences.
 Some began using NFP for religious reasons, some for health reasons.
 Some are Catholic and some are not.
-I’m excited to hear from some of our Protestant sisters about why they find NFP valuable to their marriages and spiritual life and to share and celebrate this commonality with them!
+I’m excited to hear from some of our non-Catholic contributors about why they find NFP valuable to their marriages and spiritual life and to share and celebrate this commonality with them!

 IMPORTANT!
 Disclaimer: This series is not meant to be a substitute for any method of training in NFP!
 If you are interested in one of the methods introduced in this series, please contact a certified instructor for information about training in that method of NFP.
 For some women, learning NFP is a piece of cake, for others it’s very tricky.
 In other words, don’t simply read this series, assume you’ve got the idea and then send me angry emails because your attempt at NFP was unsuccessful.
 This series is merely meant to give you an idea of several women’s experiences and point you in the right direction for further resources!